talkowski-lab/WGD/README.md

 - Coordinate-sorted, indexed bams for all samples
 - List of contigs to evaluate
 - Bed-file of N-masked regions of the reference genome.
 These are available for most reference genome assemblies from [UCSC](http://genome.ucsc.edu/ "UCSC Genome Browser")
+- 6F adjustment metadata matrices, which are available for human references hg19 or GRCh37 upon request.
+Matrices for other references are forthcoming.

-#### Step 1: Generate normalized coverage per chromosome on all libraries
+#### Step 1: Generate binned coverage per chromosome on all libraries
-Normalized coverage is calculated by ```binCov.py``` on a per-chromosome basis.
-For whole-genome dosage bias analyses, nucleotide coverage at bin sizes of at least 10kb is recommended.
-Only primary autosomal contigs recommended; e.g. 1...22 for humans.
+Binned coverage is calculated by ```binCov.py``` on a per-chromosome basis.
+For human whole-genome sequencing analyses, nucleotide coverage at bin sizes of 100bp is recommended.
+Only primary contigs recommended; e.g. 1...Y.
 Parallelization of this process is encouraged.

 There are two approaches to parallelization, depending on your available computational resources.
 Examples are given below using LSF as a scheduler, but could be easily configured to your scheduler/environment.